WebDevelopment-Static/PeoplesRights/index.md

 ABA Section of Individual Rights & Responsibilities

+If you have any questions regarding this website please contact webmaster@peoples-rights.org

-If you have any questions please write us at :
+If you have a question regarding our organization please write us at :

 ##### Peoples' Rights Organization,  220 East 42 Street, 10th floor, New York, NY 10036